haradakunihiko/react-confirm/README.md

 }

 YourDialog.propTypes = {
-  show: PropTypes.bool,           // from confirmable
+  show: PropTypes.bool,            // from confirmable. indicates if the dialog is shown or not.
-  proceed: PropTypes.func,        // from confirmable
+  proceed: PropTypes.func,         // from confirmable. call to close the dialog with promise resolved.
-  cancel: PropTypes.func,         // from confirmable
+  cancel: PropTypes.func,          // from confirmable. call to close the dialog with promise rejected.
-  dismiss: PropTypes.func,        // from confirmable
+  dismiss: PropTypes.func,         // from confirmable. call to only close the dialog.
   confirmation: PropTypes.string,  // arguments of your confirm function
   options: PropTypes.object        // arguments of your confirm function }